Wales - USMNT: How to watch, team news, betting odds, stream link

 Wales are without Aaron Ramsey who pulled out of the squad and they are likely to name a youthful side for this game with UEFA Nations League games against the Republic of Ireland and Finland coming up after this friendly.

-The USMNT are keeping a close eye on Christian Pulisic who is listed as ‘day-to-day’ by Berhalter after suffering a hamstring issue which has kept him out of Chelsea’s last three games before the international break.
-The chance to start Reyna, Adams, McKennie and Pulisic together is one that has USMNT fans salivating, but the latter may miss out.
+The USMNT will be without Christian Pulisic, as Berhalter confirmed he has left camp and returned to Chelsea for further treatment on the hamstring issue which kept him out of Chelsea’s last three games before the international break.
+The chance to start Reyna, Adams, McKennie and Pulisic together is one that has USMNT fans salivating, but that will have to wait until March 2021.
 The U.S. have been training in Wales all week under strict COVID-19 protocols and will head to Austria to play Panama on Monday.

 PST’s projected USMNT starting lineup v Wales